Skip to main content

 cluster1::*>

-12. Enable the Ethernet switch health monitor log collection feature for collecting switch-related log files, using the two commands:
+12. Create a password for the Ethernet switch health monitor log collection feature:

 Show example